mastodon/documentation/Contributing-to-Mastodon/Translating.md

 It does not check if they are different from the default (English).
 Also the command `add-missing` only copy the English translation for your language.

-In short, running `add-missing` can help you pass the `health` test, but you'd still need to check your yml and translate the "added" strings.
+In short, running `add-missing` can help you pass the `health` test, but you’d still need to check your yml and translate the “added” strings.

 #### Web Client Translation

 For web client, [NPM scripts](https://docs.npmjs.com/misc/scripts) are written to help.

-There are 2 specific scripts that you'll have to use:
+There are 2 specific scripts that you’ll have to use:

 **`yarn build:development`**

 Build the webpack assets for development use.
 Also generate the frontend translation reference files.
-You'll need to run this every time you clone / fetch the source code.
+You’ll need to run this every time you clone / fetch the source code.

-You'll need to run this before using `yarn manage:translations`.
+You’ll need to run this before using `yarn manage:translations`.

 **`yarn manage:translations`**